Search This Blog

 This was really the turning point.
 We had a "Verifone Lab" in the department for the next few years, which could take care of all our requirements.
 And within that time frame, thanks for Pankaj's stint in Infosys and knowing Mr. Narayan Murthy, we received a very generous donation from Mr. Murthy.

 Another major funding happened by IBM.
 They wanted to get into the training business which was completely dominated by NIIT and ApTech at that time.
 So they prepared a curriculum and approached us to develop coursework for them with fairly generous terms, both in terms of initial money, and royalty over the next few years.
 Normally, we wouldn't accept such an assignment.
 But the money was so much that it could transform our labs.
 More than half the faculty was involved in developing course material for IBM.
 (They started this business, but couldn't succeed, and later used those notes outside India, and still gave us royalty from the money they earned in other countries.)
 Now, after taking care of all department costs, and Institute overheads, there was still a lot of money left.
 As per the norms, this was personal money.
 All of us who had build that course work sat together and decided that we will take a small amount of honorarium and donate the rest to the department.
-What we donated to the department was more than 6 months' salary for me (I think it was closer to a year).
+What we donated to the department was more than 6 months' salary for faculty member (For a young faculty member like me, it was closer to a year's saalry).
 And we did that because our labs and other infrastructure despite Verifone lab was still considered inadequate, and we weren't going to get any money from the Institute.

 Let that sink in too.
-More than half the faculty members donate several months' salaries to build department labs.
+More than half the faculty members donate several months' salaries (upto one year salary) to build department labs.
 I don't know if this has ever happened anywhere else in the world.
 That was the commitment of the faculty towards academics, and I was and still am proud to be part of such a group.

 Of course, once we had the gift by Mr. Murthy, there was no looking back.
 Once we did not have to worry about small moneys, the focus shifted to research.
 Not that we didn't do research earlier.
 My group was the first one in the world to have a minimal working implementation of IPv6 for Linux.
 Unfortunately, we couldn't carry that forward for lack of resources.